salylgw/gammath_spot/CONTRIBUTING.md

 Data scraper and Analyzer/Scorer tools work great for me and save me incredible amount of time.
 However, there are some aspects that need few minutes of manual evaluation to make final buy/sell/hold decisions.
 To that end, I'm working on some features that we can collaborate on:

-  * Data scraper tool updates for other data sources (including international/regional data sources)
+  * Data scraper tool updates for other data sources (including international/regional data sources.
+We have seen that yfinance works for some stocks listed on exchanges outside the US but haven't tested much outside the US. sample_watchlist.csv includes an example of a stock listed in Canada)
   * News sentiment analysis and scoring
   * Fundamental analysis enhancements to use as filtering criteria (preferably with a GUI)
   * Backtesting (using freely available backtesting.py Python framework)